Jump-Comedy/jump-comedy-docs/docs/favorite-events-on-dashboard.md

 Clicking on the star next to an event under Manage Events will favorite the event.
 Clicking the star of an already favorited event will remove it as a favorite.
 You can also unfavorite an event right from the dashboard.

+## Note on Multi-User Accounts

+The favorite setting is at a user level, not at an account level.
+So if you favorite something and have another user in your account, it will not appear in their favorites.